 "one who is enamored, person in love," early 13c., agent noun from love (v.).
 Old English had lufend for male lovers, lufestre for women.
 Meaning "one who has a predilection for" (a thing, concept, pursuit, etc.) is mid-14c.
 As a form of address to a lover, from 1911.
-Related: Loverly (adj., 1875); loverless (1824).
-Lover's quarrel is from 1660s; lover's leap, usually involving a local crag and a fanciful story, is from 1831; Lover's Lane for a remote spot popular with lovers is from 1881.
+Related: Loverly (adj.) "like a lover, suitable for a lover" (1853); loverless (1819).